Ensono/amido.github.io/docs/workloads/azure/backend/netcore/requirments_netcore.md

 </Tabs>

 :::note
-The current version of Amido Stacks is a template for .NET Core 3.1 (Current LTS, recommended).
+The current version of Amido Stacks are templates for .NET 6 (Current LTS, recommended).
 :::